Recently updated on: December 11, 2023

 Lending and borrowing is bound by trust, and as the song “Tsokolate” by Parokya ni Edgar said, “Parang tiwala ‘pag naubos na, mahirap nang ayusin pa, ‘di kayang ipag-dikit ang tiwala ‘pag napunit.”

-Always remember that money is not the main issue in personal loans and debts.
+Remember that money is not the main issue in personal loans and debts.
 It is the relationship, trust, accountability, and integrity that go with it.